 “I want youngsters to be educated.
 I’m not trying to repent, but I am being honest about my failings.
 If I was 25 right now, coming into this business, I don’t know if I’d make the same choices that I did in that locker room…”

 “I really think the thicker look of past wrestlers really had more to do with how people used to train and eat—the basics and good food.
 The skin on guys today is thinner.
 Nutrition and even training have been so broken down into little, itty-bitty specializations…I really think it’s created different looking physiques.
 I still believe in the basics and just good eating of healthy foods.
 Not the machines so much or the endless supplementation programs that are out there.
 It’s just a bunch of junk to waste money on.
 But it’s hard to get a young kid who wants instant muscles to grasp that.
 For some, it will take getting to know the inside of a casket before they come to terms with that…”

 “You can’t blame the wrestling business on the personal choices that we make.
-We all knew – all of us – the criteria having a job with Vince was.
-We all knew what the criteria for having a job with [Ted] Turner.
+We all knew – all of us – the criteria of having a job with Vince.
+We all knew the criteria for having a job with [Ted] Turner.
 Everybody knew, especially after the steroid scandal.
 To roll a joint and smoke it, to put a pill in your mouth…that is a personal choice.
 I had everything, and I threw it away.
 Everybody tried to help me.
 But the drugs won out.
 I made the choice; I paid the price…”

 If you enjoyed this piece, be sure not to miss these recommended stories on our site:

 - OWEN HART’s Death, What Really Happened – From Those Who Were There